erniebrodeur/pushover/README.md

 Anytime you supply token's directly to the cli, it will ignore any saved information and try them.
 This allows you to use it as a once-off tool while keeping credentials stored.

-## Testing

-CLI usage:

-Testing, like this utility, it is a work in progress.
-I'm in the process of lifting some of the code into another library (config, options), so I will likely not be making more tests for those pieces.

-The app testing itself requires you to use your own credentials, that way you get the spam from pushover and not me.
-I haven't figured out how to do this just yet.

 ## Contributing

 1. Fork it